shreyansh234/kubernetes-devops-project/README.md

 # ☸️ Kubernetes DevOps Project

-A simple Dockerized web application deployed on a local Kubernetes cluster using **Docker, Kubernetes, Minikube, kubectl, Deployments, Pods, and NodePort Service**.
+A Dockerized web application deployed on a local Kubernetes cluster using **Docker, Kubernetes, Minikube, kubectl, Deployments, Pods, and NodePort Service**.

 ---